RiccardoDAndrea/Structure-Template/README.md

-# Structure-Template
+# web-scraping-python

-A template for our repository structure
+A repo to train web scraping